-The SPICE model has been developed using experiences gained in the IT sector for step-bystep process improvement.
-SPICE specifically draws on the Capability Maturity Model® (CMM[®]) that was developed for the United States Department of Defence (DoD).
+Capability Maturity Model[®] (CMM[®]) was developed for the United States Department of Defence (DoD).
 The DoD, which is a major software purchaser, had faced problems of poor quality software, missed schedules, and high costs.
 In 1991, they approached the Software Engineering Institute (SEI) at Carnegie Mellon University and asked them to produce a model to help assess their software suppliers.
-The SEI developed the CMM[®] framework to continuously measure, evolve and improve processes.
-The CMM[®] rapidly gained acceptance in the IT sector, and organisations that have successfully implemented CMM[®] have reported significant benefits.
-SPICE has borrowed many basic concepts from CMM[®] and developed them into a construction specific model.
+The SEI developed the CMM® framework to continuously measure, evolve and improve processes.
+The CMM[®] rapidly gained acceptance in the IT sector, and organisations that have successfully implemented CMM® have reported significant benefits.
+Reducing delivery time, increasing quality and increasing productivity have always been goals of application development organisations.
+The evidence indicates that, unlike some competing models and techniques, many organisations achieve demonstrable results from using the capability maturity model as a basis for improvement.
+Knowing this, more executives now ask if the Capability Maturity Model can help them achieve their business goals.
+(Henson, 2001, p1)

+SPICE has borrowed many basic concepts from CMM® and developed them into a construction specific model, for step-by-step process improvement.
 SPICE is intended to address the improvement of management processes within construction organisation with emphasis processes associated with tendering, design and construction.
-The experience of using CMM[®] shows that organisation can create a general culture of process improvement by initially emphasising the core processes of product development.
+The experience of using CMM® shows that organisation can create a general culture of process improvement by initially emphasising the core processes of product development.